Some people might credit the Mayas with the invention of chocolate.

 The Lindt Chocolate Workshop is open to the public, but spaces sell out quickly.
 We count ourselves lucky and proceed to the first step before entering the workshop area: To get dressed in a white apron and one of the iconic chocolatier hats we all know from the commercials.

-Inside, there are six preparation stations with a large pot of melted chocolate each.
+Inside are six preparation stations with a large pot of melted chocolate each.
 Some pots contain white chocolate, others milk or dark chocolate.
-Our instructor explains that we will be creating our very own champagne filled chocolate pralines!
+Our instructor explains that we will create our own Champagne-filled chocolate pralines!

-The result is really nice, and we are secretly proud on the inside...
+The result is excellent, and we are secretly proud on the inside...

 Wine and chocolate encapsulate the essence of the Swiss lifestyle.
 Thank you, Lindt & Sprüngli, for seducing us in your chocolate factory!